Published in PJ Media

 Is the problem Islam or Islamism?
 Muslims or Islamists?

-These and related questions regularly foster debate (see the exchange between Robert Spencer and Andrew McCarthy for a recent example).
+These and related questions regularly foster debate.
 The greatest obstacle on the road to consensus is what such words imply; namely, that Islamism and Islamists are “bad,” and Islam and Muslims are good (or simply neutral).

 Some observations in this regard: